aisamanra/lektor/README.md

 # Lektor: A Standard for Feed Readers

-**NOTE:** The entirety of this file is tentative, and subject to change at any time.

-There are two main tasks for a feed reader: _fetching_ and _viewing_.
-These two tasks, in the `lektor` system, are split apart into different components, mediated by a `lektor-dir` system.
-A `lektor-dir` contains two kinds of information: information about feeds (sources of new entries) and information about entries themselves.

 # At A Glance

 A given user has their own `lektor-dir`.
 A `lektor-dir` contains both "feeds" and "entries".
-Two kinds of programs operate on `lektordir`s in two different capcities: a _fetcher_ produces entries for one or more feeds, and a _viewer_ manages entries once produced and shows them to some user.
+Two kinds of programs operate on `lektor-dir`s in two different capcities: a _fetcher_ produces entries for one or more feeds, and a _viewer_ manages entries once produced and shows them to some user.
 A given `lektor-dir` can have multiple fetchers